venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sdfm_filter_sync_dmaread.md

 ## Watch Variables
 -   filter1Result - Output of filter 1

-## AM263X-CC or AM263PX-CC
+## AM263X-CC or AM263PX-CC or AM261x-SOM
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 -  Connect Sigma-Delta streams to HSEC Pin 91, HSEC Pin 72

 If required, use PWM waveforms as data and clock